ApiLogicServer/ApiLogicProject/readme.md

 * __Admin UI__ - multi-page / multi-table apps, with page navigations and automatic joins

-__Projects are Customizable, using _your IDE_:__ the Project Explorer shows the project structure, at left.
+__Projects are Customizable, using _your IDE_:__ the Project Explorer shows the project structure.
 Use the code editor to customize your project, and the debugger to debug it.

 __Business Logic is Automated:__ use unique spreadsheet-like rules to declare multi-table derivations and constraints - 40X more concise than code.
 Extend logic with Python.